cardea-mcp/gaia-mcp-servers/gaia-elastic/README.md

 ### Run mcp client

+To demonstrate the mcp server, we can use the mcp client to interact with the mcp server.
 The CLI options of the mcp client are as follows:

 ```bash
 Usage: gaia-elastic-mcp-client [OPTIONS] --index <INDEX>